 Koala Research - CQ

 Day to day management is provided by CQUniversity through the School of Health, Medical and Applied Sciences.
 CQUniversity provides financial oversight.
-Ethical oversight is provided by CQUniversity's Animal Experimentation Ethics Committee.
+Ethical oversight is provided by CQUniversity's Animal Ethics Committee.
 Dr Alistair Melzer is the Research Program Leader.

 Find out more about our research sites.